keilmillerjr/debug-plugin/readme.md

 Set the **Reload Layout Key** to a custom key.
 Pressing this custom key you set up will reload the layout.
 A suggestion is to use the letter "R".
 This aids in the design process because you no longer have to kill and restart the attract app.

 Set the **Toggle Frame Rate Key** to a custom key, if you wish to toggle the frame rate on and off.
-Frame rate is shown by default.
+Frame rate is not visible by default.
 A suggestion is to use the letter "F".

 ## Notes